rlucente-se-jboss/flightgear-kiosk-demo/README.md

 At this point, setup is complete.

 ## Build the base container image
 Use the following command to build the `base` bootable container image.
+This image contains the Firefox browser running in kiosk mode.

     cd ~/flightgear-kiosk-demo
     . demo.conf